Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 I kept the general idea of using this kind of direct, controller-based interaction, but advanced it by adding portals.
 Now, when the object task is triggered, a blue entry portal appears directly in front of the player.
 On the left border side of this portal, a "start" button appears.
 Once the players touches it, an orange exit portal appears together with the moveable T-object and the target T-object.
 As soon as the players moves one or both physical controller through the blue entry portal, the virtual controllers are getting teleported to the orange exit portal.
 Being there, they can generally still be controlled as always.
 However, when the exit portal is not parallel to the entry portal, there is some re-thinking required as the rotation of the controllers is different than their physical counterparts.

+I also experimented with exit portals that have their front side inverse to the entry portal (basically a rotation ~180 degree), but this was too hard to control.
+Therefore such exit portals are not part of the parkour.
+Within a certain range, the exit portal and the T-objects' positions and rotations are randomized, causing sometimes easier interaction task and sometimes tough ones.

-But one of the positive effects of this portal interaction methode is, that objects can be reached that normally could not be reached with the given physical limitations.
+One of the positive effects of this portal interaction methode is, that objects can be reached that normally could not be reached with the given physical limitations.
 To conclude, I ended up with the same advantage as my original idea would have had, but ended up with a methode, that still feels more natural than shooting spider webs or some energy laser.

-## Unity Quirks and Interation Time (rename, remove?)
+## Unity Quirks and Interation Time

-This was also a major pain point while working with Unity in general...

-Incompatibility between Unity versions, Unity package versions, different implementation methods to accomplish very similar things etc. make it really, really hard to find information and resources that are actually working for my specific use case.
-Several scripts and packages did not work with my version etc.
+While Unity is a powerful tool with many features, it has also many quirks that, at times, really frustrated more.

+My biggest pain point with Unity are the incompatibilities everywhere.
+Not just between different version of the Unity Editor itself, but also between different versions of official(!)
+Unity packages.
+And even within the same Unity Editor version with the same sets of packages and package version, you can find many project-based toggles than switch between some old implementations and behaviours of _something_ or you have many fundamental component choices like which Unity [render pipeline](https://docs.unity3d.com/Manual/render-pipelines.html) your project uses, that have signifiant influrence on what you can do in the first place.
+And changing later might mean re-work major parts of a project, which is oftentimes not feasiable.

+All of those things, lead to the phenomenon that whenever you are searching for learning resources, packages, scripts, assets etc. there is an enourmously high chance, that it won't work for your project for one reason or another.
+This does not apply to basics, so while learning the basics of Unity, you should be fine.
+Unity experts are probably also not that much effected by that, as they have enough knowledge to workaround this or implement everything by themselves in the first place.
+But for everyone falling in-between, this is frustrating.

+Moreover, I encountered some things, that might or might not be (directly) Unity faults.
+For some time, I had my Unity project saved on an external drive instead of an internal one.
+This caused Unity several times to crash for no apparent reasons.
+Somehow this crash managed to also disconnect all external devices of my computer for a while, before they automatically came back.
+One time, the crash even corrupted my git repository that contains the Unity project.
+Thankfully, I could clone my work from GitHub and had lost very little work.
+Those Unity crashes stopped instantly when I moved the project to an internal drive.
+And just for the protocol, I have all my other git project on this external drive and never encountered problems.

+Another annoying obstacles has been the iteration time for each (change -> build -> test) cyclus.
+Whenever I changed a script of my project, the Unity Editor starts to re-import all Assets (scripts count as assets in Unity's terminology), leaving me with a progress bar that takes one to two minutes.
+Only after that, I can even trigger a new build.
+If you are doing this for a few months, it becomes almost like a trance where you oftentimes don't even know anymore if you waited for the first process to finish or the second one.
+Unity lacks a clear indication if there were any project changes after the last build.

+The Meta integration (and the former Oculus integration) provide another option to build the project for a Meta Quest device, besides the default Unity build options.
+Those Meta build dialogs promise to be quicker, since they are using better caching.
+For my project it turns out, that those builds took ~ 12 - 14 minutes for each build, while the default Unity build option took around 8 - 9 minutes (at the time where I made the switch, it is now even faster, since I removed a lot of unused assets from the project).

 ## CI / CD

+I also added CI and CI for my project via GitHub Actions.
+For each git push, the Unity projects gets build, any warnings and errors get reported and if the build is successful, the APK file is getting uploaded to GitHub as a build artifact.
+When I tag a new version of my implementation, a GitHub Release gets created and the APK file is getting uploaded to it as well.

+You can find the [CI runs  here](https://github.com/Croydon/tuda-vr-parkour/actions) and the [releases here](https://github.com/Croydon/tuda-vr-parkour/releases).

 ## Study